celeste-co/RBCollectionManagement/README.md

 # Riftbound TCG Collection Management

-A professional desktop application for managing your Riftbound Trading Card Game collection.
-Built with Python and PyQt6 for a sleek, modern interface.
+A desktop application for managing your Riftbound Trading Card Game collection.
+Built with Python and PyQt6 to provide a clean, professional interface for organizing and tracking your cards.

-## Features
+## What it does

-- **Collection Management**: Spreadsheet-style view of all cards with detailed information
+- **Card Library**: Browse your entire card collection in a spreadsheet-style view
+- **Smart Filtering**: Find specific cards using filters for name, set, domains, rarity, type, and more
+- **Range Sliders**: Filter cards by might, energy, and power costs using intuitive dual-handle sliders
+- **Collection Tracking**: Keep track of which cards you own, their condition, and when you acquired them
+- **Card Previews**: Hover over card names to see card images
-- **Multi-Category Organization**: Organize cards into custom categories and collections
+- **Flexible Organization**: Create custom categories and tags for your collection
-- **Card Information Tracking**: Set, condition, acquisition date, personal tags, and more
-- **Collection Valuation**: Track collection value using Cardmarket API integration
-- **Professional UI**: Modern, intuitive interface designed for ease of use
-- **Future-Proof Architecture**: Built to easily accommodate new features and complexity

-## Requirements
+## Getting started

+**Requirements:**
-- Python 3.8+
+- Python 3.8 or newer
-- Windows 10/11 (primary target)
+- Windows 10/11 (primary platform)
-- Internet connection for Cardmarket API features
+- Internet connection for future Cardmarket API features

-## Installation
+**Installation:**
 1. Clone the repository:
    ```bash
    git clone https://github.com/celeste-co/RBCollectionManagement.git
    cd RBCollectionManagement
    ```

-2. Create a virtual environment:
+2. Set up a virtual environment:
    ```bash
    python -m venv venv
    ```